turingschool/curriculum/source/projects/blogger.markdown

 We've built the `show` action, but the reader should also be able to browse the tags available at `http://localhost:3000/tags/`.
 I think you can do this on your own.
 Create an `index` action in your `tags_controller.rb` and an `index.html.erb` in the corresponding views folder.
 Look at your `articles_controller.rb` and Article `index.html.erb` if you need some clues.

 If that's easy, try creating a `destroy` method in your `tags_controller.rb` and adding a destroy link to the tag list.
-If you do this, change the association in your `tag.rb` so that it says @has_many :taggings, :dependent => :destroy@.
+If you do this, change the association in your `tag.rb` so that it says `has_many :taggings, :dependent => :destroy`.
 That'll prevent orphaned Tagging objects from hanging around.

 With that, a long Iteration 3 is complete!